Things to Know About Home Inspections

 Special Case to Avoid

-Potential Issues that May be Uncovered
+Potential Issues That May be Uncovered

-The report you receive could be lengthy.
-There are all types of issues that may reveal themselves.
-Some of the more significant issues that might be notable could be potential insect infestations.
 Drywood termites are a huge problem and scare many buyers away.
 In certain cities, the only remedy is to “tent” the home.
 A home that has termites also has potential damage to the wood framing.
 This could result in a considerable expense.

 Other large repair items include water damage.
 Chimneys and roofs are equally as important (more on that later).